LiorSinai/liorsinai.github.io/_posts/2021-08-11-sudoku-reader-part3-digits.md

 <figcaption>Source code: <code>heatmap(labels, yflip=true, c=:turbo, border=:none)</code></figcaption>
 </figure>

 Doing this for each small region of interest allows us to extract the digits with a tight bounding box while removing all other components.
-Here is the full code:
+Here is the full code:[^binarization]
 {%highlight julia %}
 function extract_digit(
     image_in::AbstractArray;
     radius_ratio::Float64=0.25,
-    threshold::Float64=0.02
+    threshold::Float64=0.10
     )

     image = copy(image_in)
     # have to binarize again because of warping
-    image = binarize(image, Polysegment()) # global binarization algorithm for foreground and background
+    image = binarize(image, Otsu()) # global binarization

     labels = label_components(image)